 - assist schools in identifying and serving gifted and talented students; and

 - assist schools in developing effective school library programs to provide students an opportunity to develop digital literacy skills and improve academic achievement.

 Template for LEA Plan Provisions

-Information on submitting an LEA’s plan provisions for SEA approval, via the LCAP Federal Addendum, please visit the Local Control and Accountability Plan (LCAP) web page.
+Information on submitting an LEA’s plan provisions for SEA approval, via the Local Control and Accountability Plan (LCAP) Federal Addendum, please visit the California Department of Education's (CDE's) LCAP Federal Addendum web page.

 Link to the CDE's web page regarding California's plan to implement the federal ESSA.

 Title I, Part A LCAP Federal Addendum Criteria (DOCX)

 Link to the CDE's LCAP Federal Addendum criteria.